ELGAS Knowledge Hub

 If you find any possible signs of a broken valve, or damaged gas hoses or smell the slightest gas or rotten egg odour, don’t hesitate to call the ELGAS emergency hotline at 0800 435 427 for advice, or call a licensed gasfitter to inspect the installation for you.

-Always ensure the area around your continuous flow gas hot water system is free from debris, obstruction, clutter, or rubbish.
+Always ensure the area around your continuous flow gas hot water system (tankless gas water heater) is free from debris, obstruction, clutter, or rubbish.

-It’s important to have good ventilation for the gas hot water system to operate at maximum efficiency.
+It’s important to have good ventilation for the gas hot water system (gas water heater) to operate at maximum efficiency.

-Always check if the cold water intake and hot water output are leaking or dripping in your tankless water heater NZ (continuous gas hot water NZ).
+Always check if the cold water intake and hot water output are leaking or dripping in your tankless water heater NZ (continuous water heater).

-You can inspect the inlet and output at the bottom of the unit, check for leaks, and have a professional address any issues found immediately.
+You can inspect the inlet and output at the bottom of the gas water heater, check for leaks, and have a professional address any issues found immediately.

-Most storage gas hot water system models have optimal performance for around 10 – 12 years.
+Most gas hot water cylinder (gas water heater tank) models have optimal performance for around 10 – 12 years.

-Unlike gas hot water cylinder (gas hot water tank) systems, the components in a tankless water heater NZ (continuous gas hot water NZ) place different stress levels on their heating components.
+Unlike gas hot water cylinder (gas water heater tank) systems, the components in a tankless water heater NZ (continuous water heater) place different stress levels on their heating components.

-The actual life of your gas hot water system will also depend on realistic factors such as:
+The actual life of your gas hot water system (gas water heater) will also depend on realistic factors such as:

 Usage

-Heavier use and continuous operation will wear out the gas hot water system components and heating elements over time.
+Heavier use and continuous operation will wear out the gas hot water system (gas water heater) components and heating elements over time.

-While the gas hot water heat exchanger, gas hot water pipes, and combustion chamber are all built to withstand significant temperature changes, all materials have their own limits.
+While the gas hot water heat exchanger, gas hot water pipes, and gas water heater combustion chamber are all built to withstand significant temperature changes, all materials have their own limits.

-Water quality—that is, the hardness of water determined by present minerals (dissolved calcium and magnesium)—can affect your gas hot water system lifespan.
+Water quality—that is, the hardness of water determined by present minerals (dissolved calcium and magnesium)—can affect your gas hot water system (gas water heater) lifespan.

-When the unit processes hard water 24/7, it may lead to scale formation and corrosion in your water pipeline and heat exchanger, reducing the gas hot water tank’s lifespan.
+When the gas water heater processes hard water 24/7, it may lead to scale formation and corrosion in your water pipeline and heat exchanger, reducing the gas hot water cylinder (gas water heater tank) lifespan.

-You can extend the gas hot water system life by more frequent maintenance to counteract this.
+You can extend the gas hot water system (gas water heater) life by more frequent maintenance to counteract this.

-When installing a gas hot water system there are two main costs – the cost of the unit itself and the cost of installation.
+When installing a gas hot water system (gas water heater) there are two main costs – the cost of the gas water heater itself and the cost of installation.

-Factors affecting the installation cost include the gas hot water system brand/model chosen, the gas hot water system capacity, and the complexity of the installation given the home’s utility layout and water pipeline.
+Factors affecting the installation cost include the gas hot water system (gas water heater) brand/model chosen, the gas hot water system (gas water heater) capacity, and the complexity of the installation given the home’s utility layout and water pipeline.

-Always ask your chosen licensed professional about their rates before you have the gas hot water system supplied and installed.
+Always ask your chosen licensed professional about their rates before you have the gas hot water system (gas water heater) supplied and installed.

-Installing a new gas hot water system is generally going to cost more than replacing or upgrading an existing one, however you can expect to pay between $2,000 and $4,000 for most systems.
+Installing a new gas hot water system (gas water heater) is generally going to cost more than replacing or upgrading an existing one, however you can expect to pay between $2,000 and $4,000 for most systems.

-A tankless water heater NZ (continuous gas hot water NZ) is popular for several reasons:
+A tankless water heater NZ (continuous water heater) is popular for several reasons:

-• A gas hot water system is generally cheaper to run than an electric hot water system
+• A gas hot water system (gas water heater) is generally cheaper to run than an electric hot water system

 • Gas rates are more stable and do not fluctuate or vary throughout the day

-• A gas hot water system with good energy ratings are more cost-effective than solar and electric storage hot water systems
+• A gas hot water system (gas water heater) with good energy ratings are more cost-effective than solar and electric storage hot water systems

-• A tankless water heater NZ (continuous gas hot water NZ) is energy-efficient
+• A tankless water heater NZ (continuous water heater) is energy-efficient

-No gas hot water system is perfect, and no single type is going to fit everyone’s unique needs and available resources.
-Here are some disadvantages to using a gas hot water heater:
+No gas hot water system (gas water heater) is perfect, and no single type is going to fit everyone’s unique needs and available resources.
+Here are some disadvantages to using a gas water heater:

 • A gas water heater that uses electric ignition cannot be used during blackouts